hashicorp/terraform-provider-google/website/docs/r/compute_target_https_proxy.html.markdown

   An optional description of this resource.
 * `ssl_policy` -
   (Optional)
-  A reference to SslPolicy resource
+  A reference to the SslPolicy resource that will be associated with the TargetHttpsProxy resource.
+If not set, the TargetHttpsProxy resource will not have any SSL policy configured.
 * `project` (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.